The client

 Through the successful delivery of this project, we improved the client’s current compliance with the relevant legislation associated with surveillance camera systems.
 Our client was provided with the tools needed to successfully maintain their surveillance camera systems and continue to effectively manage compliance.
 This was achieved through the provision of personalised templates that have specific prompts for our client, and training, to improve the overall awareness of requirements of surveillance camera systems and how to achieve compliance.

 Working with independent experts our client was able to independently assess their compliance with legislation beyond what was previously understood.
-Being an independent auditor, DPAS was able to deliver an impartial assessment of any compliance gaps and how to resolve them.
+As an independent auditor, DPAS was able to deliver an impartial assessment of any compliance gaps and how to resolve them.

 DPAS also delivered a tailored road map to support our client’s ongoing journey with compliance.
 If you need help with your surveillance camera system and achieving compliance with the relevant legislation, contact the DPAS team at 0203 301 3384 or info@dataprivacyadvisory.com for a no-obligation quote.